sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 <img src = "https://user-images.githubusercontent.com/49326756/136623919-8b73a6c2-4dd8-4ff6-b9f3-76a94cdeb79b.jpg" height = "500">

 ### Signal Conditioning and Processing
 - use of difference of intensity for light
   - Establish an ambient setting for light, test approximately how much intensity reading will change when flashing light is added, use that change as a baseline       for expected difference in light intensity for a flashing light
-  - Also connected to ADC to read intensity value rather than just low or high
+  - The output of the light sensor is analog, which cannot be read by the Raspberry Pi.
+To fix this, we used an ADC so that the actual intensity of light can be determined from the output rather than just high or low.
+(Shweta, can you add what we talked about earlier here?)
 - use of multiple EV sense conditions
-- use of multiple TRUE of EV sensed to decrease the rate of false positives
+- use of multiple TRUE conditions of EV sensed to decrease the rate of false positives
   - We are only looking for EV that are behind the car, so the distane sensor must detect an approaching or close object in addition to the sensed flashing lights      and high sound

 Our group experienced aliasing in the light sensing we completed.
 Our tests were completed at either (1) a flashing frequency of 150 bpm (2.5 Hz) and a sleep time of 1 second or (2) a flashing frequency of 200 bpm (3.33 Hz) and a sleep time of 0.75 seconds.
 For this explanation, we will use the second frequency (3.33 Hz) as an example.